Starbucks chairman Schultz calls anti-bias training effort a historic step

 Schultz said the Starbucks board held an “entire meeting to talk about racism in America and our role and responsibility, and we decided that we were going to take the bold step of writing ‘race together’ on the cup and using the cup as a communication device to try to elevate the conversation.”

-The cup-writing campaign was derided and ended abruptly in what the company said at the time was always meant to be a week-long conversation starter.
-Schultz said Tuesday that he and employees – partners in Starbucks parlance — were proud of the 2015 attempt, “but we shut it down primarily because of the concern we had for the safety of many of our partners.
+The cup-writing campaign was derided and ended abruptly in what the company said at the time was always meant to be a weeklong conversation starter.
+Schultz said Tuesday that he and employees — partners in Starbucks parlance — were proud of the 2015 attempt, “but we shut it down primarily because of the concern we had for the safety of many of our partners.
 It just wasn’t a program that was ready for 2015.”

 Whether Tuesday’s anti-racial bias training program is ready for 2018 remains to be seen.
 Asked how he would measure the effectiveness of the training, Schultz said, “we’ve been asking ourselves that.
 This is not science.
 This is human behavior.”